-What are some other commonly used terms in this field?
+What are some commonly used terms in this field?

 Ambulatory Intensive Care Unit (Ambulatory ICU) – Ambulatory ICU is a form of primary care designed to serve exclusively individuals with unstable chronic illness, complex behavioral health needs (including addiction), and often many social needs.
 In an ambulatory ICU model, people who are chronically ill have regular, frequent primary care visits.
 These routinized visits facilitate better relationships and allow clinicians to understand and treat issues before they become health crises or require referrals to specialists.
 The model has been found to reduce costs and improve wellbeing and satisfaction.